-A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by the First Aid Coordinator, Rose Anda, and the First Aid Officer, Frances Harvey-Little and stored at treatment room in the sick bay.
+A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by First Aid Officer, Rita Perrone and stored at Sick Bay.
 For camps, excursions and special events, a designated staff member will be responsible for maintaining a list of students at risk of anaphylaxis attending the special event, together with their Individual Anaphylaxis Management Plans and adrenaline autoinjectors, where appropriate.